 An abode in the heart of the vast Himalayan region, but little known to the outside world just being wedged between giant neighbors and secluded by some of the highest mountain ranges.
 A Hidden in the mighty Himalayas, between India and China, the independent Bhutanese people have largely lived a life of totally isolated from the world.
 They have succeeded in maintaining their cultural and spiritual heritage preserved in age-old traditions.

 Bhutan-the last paradise on the earth reflects age-old religion, culture, arts & architecture in its golden peaks in the background of deep green valley and hillside.
-Bhutan exudes a special a feeling of calm and serenity, which envelops each the very instant they set foot in the Kingdom.
+Bhutan exudes a special a feeling of calm and serenity, which envelopes each the very instant they set foot in the Kingdom.
 People are deeply religious following the Mahayana form of Buddhism.
-The air of spirituality is evident, even in the urban centers where the spinning of prayer wheels the murmur of mantras and the glow of butter lamp in the houses are still important feature of everyday life.
-Monastery, temples and religious monuments are doted across the landscape, bearing witness to the importance of Buddhism.
-Different age of monks are everywhere in Bhutan.
+The air of spirituality is evident, even in the urban centers where the spinning of prayer wheels the murmur of mantras and the glow of butter lamp in the houses are still an important feature of everyday life.
+Monastery, temples and religious monuments are dotted across the landscape, bearing witness to the importance of Buddhism.
+Different age of monks is everywhere in Bhutan.

 How To Get To Bhutan?

 Bhutan is well connected to the outside world through Druk Air (Royal Bhutanese Airlines), the national carrier which is the only airline operating flights in and out of the kingdom.
 The country’s only airport is situated at Paro. and two flights a week from Kathmandu (Nepal).